 Want to confuse your friends using online pranks?
 Here is a Chrome extension that you can stealth install in your friend’s Chrome browser.

 As soon as it is installed, you can click on the three-dot icon against the hair-on-screen extension from the extension list on the top right corner of Google Chrome and select more hair or less hair per your preference.

 Now it is time to watch your friend wiping his computer screen again and again before realizing that he or she has been pranked. 😁

-This is one of the experimental Google Chrome Flag.
-If you are a student or someone who reads a lot of articles on the web, you should consider enabling this feature.
+This is one of the experimental Google Chrome Flags.
+If you are a student or someone who reads many articles on the web, you should consider enabling this feature.
 Enabling reader mode will remove all the unnecessary distracting advertisements and you will have a pleasant experience of reading on the internet.

-In order to enable Reading Mode, Put the URL “chrome://flags” in the omnibox or search bar of Google Chrome and click enter.
-Once experimental flag opens search for “Enable Reader Mode” and select the enabled option from drop down list.
+To enable Reading Mode, Put the URL “chrome://flags” in the omnibox or search bar of Google Chrome and click enter.
+Once the experimental flag opens search for “Enable Reader Mode” and select the enabled option from the drop-down list.

 Once the Reading mode flag is enabled you can configure the background color and UI as per your choice.

 Check the screenshot below.
 The article on the left side is before enabling the reading mode and the right side is after enabling it.
 You can see the significant difference between both pages.